appworldng/uniformimages/README.md

 jQuery.js

 #### Image Styling
-The **unim, unim-square, unim-circle, unim-landscape, unim-portrait, unim-star** classes provide a wide variety of styling for you to choose from.
+The **unim, unim-square, unim-circle, unim-landscape, unim-portrait, unim-diamond** classes provide a wide variety of styling for you to choose from.
 By default the images take a 100% of their parent's width when the **unim** class is applied.
 Here's a sample below...
 ```
 <!DOCTYPE html>
 <html>